 - AdminCentral Locale.

-Determining and setting the latter is fairly straightforward since the system users usually know which locale they prefer.
-They can also set the locale themselves directly in the AdminCentral or ask a user with superuser rights to set the preferred locale for them.
+Determining and setting the latter is fairly straightforward since the system users will usually know which locale they prefer.
+They can also set the locale themselves directly in the AdminCentral or they may always ask a user with superuser rights to set the preferred locale for them.